FAQ: Open Access Publication Funding

 - Use of the funds for non-research articles

-- Publications in "mirror journals"
+- Funding of publications in “mirror journals”

 - Fees for submission charges, page charges, colour charges, etc.